zengelan/eks-workshop/content/030_container/050_deploy/_index.md

   - mfearchitects
 ---

-# Deploy the Example Microservices
+# Deploy the Guestbook Application as a Microservice

 ![microservices](/images/crystal.svg)
 {{% children showhidden="false" %}}